bradcerasani/bradcerasani.me/content/writing/hue-gallery/index.md

 }
 ```

-3. To extract the colour palette from our images, we’ll use a JavaScript library called Color Thief (lokeshdhakar.com/projects/color-thief/).
+3. To extract the colour palette from our images, we’ll use a JavaScript library called [Color Thief](https://github.com/lokesh/color-thief).
 Color Thief works by copying an image to a `<canvas>` element, so its raw pixel data can be accessed by JavaScript.
-The library then extracts the image’s RGB pixel values, quantizes them based on an algorithm from the Leptonica Library (leptonica.com), and returns an array of RGB arrays.
+The library then extracts the image’s RGB pixel values, quantizes them based on an algorithm from the [Leptonica Library](http://www.leptonica.org/), and returns an array of RGB arrays.

 Basic Color Thief usage looks something like this: